(FICTION 6,870 words) (BACK TO HOME PAGE)

 (60) Says left-handers (like him!) lead shorter lives.

 After Monsieur le secrétaire left for another of his ridiculously early flights, Liz read French magazines.
-She made The Call when she intuited the moment was optimum.
+When she intuited the moment was optimum she made The Call.
 But no one answered.
 She tried again.
 Nothing.
 Was Cat away?
 Had he changed addresses?
 Or left Geneva?

 Luckily, she’d neglected to erase Cat’s office phone number from her address book, since it was under A for agence de presse.
 Her hand trembled slightly.
 A young woman answered.